Famblablap/uFam_back/README.md

     - Manages the entire platform.
     - Access to all administrative functions, such as content moderation, user account management, data analysis, etc.

-- Parents:
+- Master:
+    - Unique account from family account set up.
     - Supervision and control of their children's accounts.
     - Access to tools for managing the privacy and security of their children's accounts.
     - Ability to view and moderate content shared by their children.

-- Kids:
+- Users:
-    - Limited access compared to adults.
+    - Limited access compared to master.
     - Features focused on safe interaction, learning, and educational entertainment.
     - Ability to share and interact within a controlled environment.